Ria424/developers-animatesdk-docs/Timeline_object/Timeline45.md

 #### Usage

-timeline.setLayerProperty(property, value \[, layersToChange\])
+Timeline.setLayerProperty(property, value \[, layersToChange\])

 #### Parameters

-**property** A string that specifies the property to set.
+**property** `string`; The property to set.
 For a list of properties, see "[Layer object](../Layer_object/Layer_summary.md)".

-**value** The value to which you want to set the property.
+**value** `any`; The value to which you want to set the property.
 Use the same type of value you would use when setting the property in the layer object.

-**layersToChange** A string that identifies which layers should be modified.
+**layersToChange** `"selected" | "all" | "others"?"selected"`; A string that identifies which layers should be modified.
 Acceptable values are "selected", "all", and "others".
 The default value is "selected" if you omit this parameter.
 This parameter is optional.

 #### Returns